 According to Coffee Review, the best coffee in Guatemala comes from estates in and around the UNESCO World Heritage town of Antigua.
 Just as the French cherish the importance of terroir in wine production, so the terrain and climate around Antigua are considered to offer the ideal conditions for top grade coffee production.
 Some of the most highly regarded estates around Antigua include Valley San Sebastián, La Tacita, San Rafael Urias, Pastores, and Las Nubes.

-As pretty much everyone who goes on holiday to Guatemala will spend at least some time in Antigua, arranging a visit to a coffee plantation is one of the most possible excursions on offer.
+As pretty much everyone who goes on holiday to Guatemala will spend at least some time in Antigua, arranging a visit to a coffee plantation, such as La Azotea, is one of the most possible excursions on offer.
 Throughout town too, and indeed all Guatemala, it is possible to buy a wide variety of coffee, either whole beans or ground, although prices are higher than you might expect – you can easily pay 60Q (around £6) for a 250g pack of coffee.

 It goes without saying that in every bar, restaurant and hotel in the country you will be served local coffee – don’t even think of asking for anything else – although, as with anywhere else in the world, the quality on offer will depend on your surroundings.
 It’s rare, but even Guatemala has cheap, weak coffee.